 Chief Justice, California Supreme Court

-During her eight years in office, Chief Justice Tani G. Cantil-Sakauye has emerged as one of the country’s leading advocates for equal access to justice, transparency, and reform of state court funding models that unfairly impact the poor.
+During her eight years in office, Chief Justice Tani G. Cantil-Sakauye has emerged as one of the country’s leading advocates for equal access to justice, transparency and reforms of state court funding models that unfairly impact the poor.

 The Chief Justice is a leader in revitalizing civic learning through her Power of Democracy initiative.
-She, along with other state leaders, fulfilled one of the initiative’s goals in July 2016 when the state Board of Education unanimously approved an instructional framework that encourages civic learning.
-And she continues these efforts to inform the public about how the courts, both federal and state, play a key role in the state government.
+In July 2016, the state Board of Education unanimously approved an instructional framework that encourages civic learning.

-The Chief Justice has also convened leaders to address issues of implicit bias, human trafficking, and truancy—which is part of a national movement to keep kids in school and out of the criminal justice system.
-All the Chief Justice’s initiatives support her vision for a judicial branch that provides physical access through safe and secure courthouses, remote access through technology initiatives, and equal access to all Californians.
+As part of a broader national movement, the Chief Justice has convened leaders to address issues of implicit bias, human trafficking and truancy.
+All the Chief Justice’s initiatives support her vision for a judicial branch that provides physical access through safe and secure courthouses, remote access through technology, and equal access to all Californians.